 A: LIFE Groups come in all shapes and sizes— with groups of married couples, singles, men, women, kids, no kids, workplace, life stage, life interests (i.e. hobbies)—the list goes on.
 No two groups are alike, people gather for many reasons, and the expressions and experiences of each group will look different because of the unique gifts, personalities, and passions of the people involved.
 An important element of LIFE Groups is confidentiality.
 What is shared by one person within the group is kept confidential and within the group.
 This confidentiality of LIFE Groups allows us to “get real” so we can be loved and encouraged wherever we are without having to pretend that everything is fine.

 Q: What are my responsibilities as a group leader?

 A: Groups can share the different responsibilities of group life.
 It starts when someone commits in their heart to develop community in their life.
 They "get the ball rolling" and keep the group moving forward.
 We generally call this person the leader (or point person) but this does not imply that they are teaching the group but more of a facilitator or host.
 Many groups share leading the discussions from week to week or year to year.

 Other group responsibilities can be shared as well - including food, journaling the groups’ prayer requests, communications within the group and social and outreach events.
 Shared ownership in the group helps everyone to feel valued and use their spiritual gifts.

 Q: What is essential to a LIFE group?

-There are three essential elements in a LIFE Group: Connect, Care, and Grow.
+A: There are four essential elements in a LIFE Group: Care, Grow, Connect and Serve.
 Connect with God and others authentially and regularly; Care for one another through the joys and sorrows of life; Grow in your understanding and application of God's Word and through service to others.
-Through connecting, caring, and growing, our hope is that the following would occur:
+Through caring, growing, connecting, and serving, our hope is that the following would occur: